srishtic16/LinkedinAutoConnect/README.md

 # Use Extension in Linkedin
 1. Open Linkedin, search for a keyword (eg : Devops engineer).
 2. Click on the extensions icon, on your left bottom, you will see a window where you will see a "Start Sending requests" option.
 Click that.
 3. This will start sending requests in a loop.
-You can clikc on "Stop sending requests" when you would like to stop.
+You can click on "Stop sending requests" when you would like to stop.